 The new building is to be constructed hard up against the highway boundary with the narrow road to the rear of the site where two existing hostel buildings occupy much of the site.
 Therefore, this restricted site access requires careful phasing for demolition and construction, whilst utilising the absolute maximum of the site footprint being occupied by the new building.

-Expansion of the facilities at the former Addenbrooke’s Hospital in Cambridge, and conversion into an educational centre
+Expansion of the facilities at a former hospital in Cambridge, and conversion into an educational centre

 University of Cambridge